agama-project/agama-project.github.io/docs/user/autoyast/reference.md

 ## services-manager

 There are plans to support this section in the future.
-You can use a post-installation script to handle these cases.
+Meanwhile you can use post-installation scripts to handle these cases.

 ## scripts